-CAPIC was founded in 2004 through the amalgamation of the AICC (the Association of Immigration Counsel of Canada) and OPIC (the Organization of Professional Immigration Consultants), on the four pillars of education, information, lobbying, and recognition.
+CAPIC was founded in 2004 through the amalgamation of the the Association of Immigration Counsel of Canada and the Organization of Professional Immigration Consultants, based on the pillars of Education, Information, Lobbying, and Recognition.

-The AICC (Association of Immigration Counsel of Canada) is established as a federally chartered, non-profit immigration practitioner organization.
+The Association of Immigration Counsel of Canada is established as a federally chartered, non-profit immigration practitioner organization.
 The charter includes the right to issue the designation of Licensed Member - L.M.A.I.C.
 In 2000, AICC becomes an integral part of NHQ and Bar Association meetings, and contributes to policy and procedural development.
-Members James and Miri Chalk, Bruce Perreault, Camilla Jones, Praveen Shrwastava, Julia Brodyansky, and Berto Volpentesta are essential in driving membership campaigns and developing the AICC into a respected practitioner association.
-Gerd Damitz also serves an instrumental role in uniting the AICC with OPIC and forming CAPIC.

-OPIC (the Organization of Professional Immigration Consultants) is established by former immigration officers Paul Billings, Harry Goslett, Garry Moore, and lawyer Frank Marrocco.
+The Organization of Professional Immigration Consultants is established by former immigration officers Paul Billings, Harry Goslett, Garry Moore, and lawyer Frank Marrocco.
 The founding members believe regulation is essential for immigration consultants.
 It grows to over 218 members, becomes an integral part of NHQ and Bar Association meetings, and contributes to policy and procedural development.
-Alli Amlani plays a significant role in providing members with the necessary education, encouraging the exchange of information and recruiting sponsors for educational seminars.
-Frank Marrocco lobbies the Federal Government, while Paul Billings, Harry Goslett, and Charles Pley devote many hours to ensuring the organization is well represented across all platforms.
-Warren Lloyd is instrumental in uniting the organization with the AICC and forming CAPIC.

 In partnership, the AICC and OPIC found the College of Immigration Practitioners of Canada (CIPC) to serve as a regulatory body.